Fantail Shrimp

 To make the fantail shrimp, the shrimp should be headless but otherwise intact.
 If you are making this recipe with fresh shrimp, deshell the shrimp completely and only leave the tail at the end.

-It is important to slice all the way down on the shrimp as if the shrimp isn’t sliced completely down to the tail, the shrimp will curl while being fried and the “fan” effect will be lost.
+It is essential to slice all the way down on the shrimp as if the shrimp isn’t sliced entirely down to the tail, the shrimp will curl while being fried, and the “fan” effect will be lost.

 Batter

-The batter for the fantail shrimp is a relatively simple with some added seasoning with garlic powder, salt and chili powder.
-The chili powder is completely optional, but we definitely recommend it.
-Before dipping the shrimp in the batter, we dip the shrimp in a coat of flour as this helps the batter stick better to the shrimp.
+The batter for the fantail shrimp is relatively simple, with some added seasoning of garlic powder, salt, and chili powder.
+The chili powder is entirely optional, but for those who love a bit of spice, we definitely recommend it.
+Before dipping the shrimp in the batter, we dip the shrimp in a coat of flour, as this helps the batter stick better to the shrimp.

-A key ingredient to the batter is carbonated water - it tremendously improves the overall dish.
-The sparkling water creates air pockets in the batter when frying which leads to a crispier, lighter texture.
-We highly recommend adding this bubbly water to your batter!
+A key ingredient to the batter is carbonated water - it tremendously improves the overall dish as the sparkling water creates air pockets in the batter when frying, which leads to a crispier, lighter texture.
+This is our top tip for this recipe: add this bubbly water to your batter!

 Can I use frozen shrimp for this recipe?